Writers-Instagram/GitHub-for-technical-writers-WORKSHOP/practice.md

 ## Contribution with pull requests

 1. Go to [play-bucket](https://github.com/Writers-Instagram/play-bucket) repository
-1. Suggest new file creation or change in some existing file.
+1. Suggest new file creation or change in some existing file through the Fork workflow.
 Make a change and propose a pull request, so it can be accepted and merged.

 Advanced: now let us simulate a merge conflict :wink: